Frameless Sliding Doors · Melbourne

 Made to measure instead of forced into a standard size

-Most walls and floors are slightly out of square, even when it is not obvious to the naked eye.
-Once a stock shower screen is installed, uneven gaps, awkward overlaps and poor alignment can become much more noticeable.
+Most walls and floors are slightly out of square, even when it is not obvious at first glance.
+With a stock shower screen, uneven gaps, awkward overlaps and poor alignment can become much more noticeable once the screen is installed.

 We usually complete final measurements after waterproofing, wall tiling and floor tiling are finished.
-This allows the sliding system to be made to suit the actual finished opening.
+This allows the sliding system to be made to suit the actual finished opening, rather than working from rough building dimensions.

-During the measure, we check the opening width, wall angles, floor fall, fixing locations and access clearances so the glass panels, sliding track and handle position can be confirmed before manufacture.
+During the measure, we check the opening width, wall angles, floor fall, fixing locations and access clearances.
+This helps confirm the glass panels, sliding track and handle position before manufacture.

 Sliding vs Hinged